About you, About us

 LCSW #24158

 She has been trained in Forensic Social Work, DBT, CBT, Family Systems, Brief Therapy, TF-CBT, Attachment Therapy, Trauma based therapies and other evidence-based models.
 Utilizing a strengths-based developmental approach, her practice focuses on helping others achieve both short and long term goals.
-She has practiced in a variety of settings including inpatient psychiatric, outpatient clinics, forensic assessments and private practice.
-Additionally, she has provided clinical supervision for both interns and those working towards licensure from The Citadel, MUSC, Tulane University, UCLA and San Jose State.

-Kimberly Prohaska, LCSW, JD completed her MSW in 1995 at Rhode Island College and Juris Doctor at Loyola University, New Orleans in 2003.
+Kimberly Prohaska, LCSW, JD completed her MSW in 1995 at Rhode Island College and her Juris Doctor at Loyola University, New Orleans in 2003.

 Language: English